Edoardo Prettner Cippico: Wartime career

-Cippico's knowledge of Croatian caused Luigi Maglione to choose him to attend, with noncommittal cordiality, to Nikola Rusinović, envoy from the Independent State of Croatia.
+Cippico's knowledge of Croatian caused Luigi Maglione to choose him to attend, with noncommittal cordiality, to Nikola Rušinović, envoy from the Independent State of Croatia.
 Cippico and lawyer Antonio Milo di Villagrazia helped Pascalina Lehnert to prepare a 1943 contingency plan to spirit Pope Pius XII to Francoist Spain in the event that the German invasion of Italy threatened the Vatican City.
 In 1944, Cippico frustrated Edvard Kocbek's mission to secure an audience with the pope on behalf of the Anti-Fascist Council for the National Liberation of Yugoslavia.
 Cippico responded to later accusations of having spied for the Soviets not with denial but with reference to his wartime co-operation with the U.S. Office of Strategic Services.
 He aided Italian Jews before and during the Holocaust in Italy: Luciano Morpurgo said he and other Jews sheltered in Cippico's apartment by the Leonine Wall, and he stowed valuables for Jews fearing their confiscation.
 Giorgio Volterra, who fled to Argentina in 1939, claimed Cippico had taken all his money to arrange passage.
 Cippico had an affluent lifestyle, liked the company of women, and by 1947 owned a large apartment and three cars.